flyingbean/MiniZed/MiniZed_PMOD_Color_Sensor_Webserver/README.md

-# MiniZed Project for Element14 Communit Design Challenge: Path to Programmable Path III
+# MiniZed Project for Element14 Communit Design Challenge: Path to Programmable III
 Phase01: The initial repo for Element14 Community Design Challenge: Path to Programmable III.
          The final project name is MiniZed Color Sensor Webserver.